beeway/economics-textbooks/README.md

 # Textbook Materials: Notes and Slides

-The project contains published textbook covers, lecture slides, student projects, and course links.
+The project contains published textbook materials, lecture slides, student projects, and course links.

+The paper "Teaching Principles of Economics in College" provides a guide to instructors and students.